macsanity/Huawei-Matebook-D14-AMD-Ryzen-5-3500U-Ryzentosh/README.md

 ### Bug(s)
-- To make brightness works on my machine I have to boot winddows first then reboot to mac
+- To make brightness works on my machine I have to boot winddows first then reboot to mac (Which is a known issue [here](https://github.com/ChefKissInc/NootedRed/issues/236)
 - After laptop go to sleep brightness isn't working